adarqui/redis-transfer/README.md

 ## Todo

-- Add an <opts> param for flags.
+- Add optional params via flags.
-- With <opts>, ability to pass '--replace' which would replace existing keys.
+- With flags, add the ability to pass '--replace' which would replace existing keys.
 - Deeper refactor.